VRCFury/VRCFury/README.md

-# VRC Fury - All in one VRChat Prop / Inventory Manager
+# VRC Fury - All in one VRChat Prop / Inventory / Gesture Manager

+Set up your avatar's props, gestures, and other animations without ever touching a layer or menu!

 ## Beta Notice